Mirantis Container Cloud (MCC) becomes part of Mirantis OpenStack for Kubernetes (MOSK)!

 The outdated

-During the course of the MOSK 24.3 and Container Cloud 2.28.x series, Mirantis highly recommends upgrading an operating system on your cluster machines to Ubuntu 22.04 before the following major release becomes available.
+During the course of the Container Cloud 2.28.x series, Mirantis highly recommends upgrading an operating system on any nodes of all your MOSK cluster machines to Ubuntu 22.04 before the next major Cluster release becomes available.

 It is not mandatory to upgrade all machines at once.
 You can upgrade them one by one or in small batches, for example, if the maintenance window is limited in time.

-The Cluster release update of the Ubuntu 20.04-based MOSK clusters will become impossible as of Container Cloud 2.29.0, where Ubuntu 22.04 is the only supported version.
+Otherwise, the Cluster release update of the Ubuntu 20.04-based MOSK clusters will become impossible as of Container Cloud 2.29.0 with Ubuntu 22.04 as the only supported version.

 Management cluster update to Container Cloud 2.29.1 will be blocked if at least one node of any related MOSK cluster is running Ubuntu 20.04.